 - Although not a supplement, fermented foods are also helpful for increasing GABA because they produce it in the gut as a byproduct of amino acid metabolization

 Remember how I told you that England prioritized the cultivation of valerian during WWII?
-That’s because it’s been shown to help with both psychological and physical stress in two ways:
+That’s because it’s thought to help with both psychological and physical stress in two ways:

-Increasing GABA – A stressful lifestyle, poor sleep, and other challenging experiences can cause us to burn through our GABA stores quickly.
+A stressful lifestyle, poor sleep, and other challenging experiences can cause us to burn through our GABA stores quickly.
 Ideally we’d get a break to replenish levels of this calming neurotransmitter before we encounter the next life challenge, but that doesn’t always happen.
-By increasing GABA signaling via the mechanisms discussed above, valerian helps the body optimize GABA levels during stressful times.

 - Incorporate adaptogens, which are herbs that help the body adapt to stress